lynnhanananer/AHK/README.md

 ## Genshin Pickup Tool

 ### Turbo Pickup Mode
-Press and hold the interact key to quickly pick up nearby resources or skip through dialog.
+Press and hold the interact key (F) to quickly pick up nearby resources or skip through dialog.

 ### Intelligent Dialog Skip
-Double press the interact key during dialog to quickly skip through dialog using the lmb and interact key.
+Double press the interact key (F) during dialog to quickly skip through dialog using the left mouse button (LMB) and interact key.
 This will also select dialog options when your cursor is positioned over a dialog option.
 This feature will detect if your cursor is present to begin skipping dialog, and suspend pressing keys once the dialog ends/cursor is not present.